 Named Dubris by the Romans this later evolved into Dover and the Dour for the river that runs through the town.
 During the Saxon period Dover became a fishing port and Edward the Confessor, (1042-1066) recognising this expertise, which included ships that were strong enough to withstand the conditions in the Channel and the North Sea, proclaimed, in 1050, that the towns folk would provide ‘ship service.’
 Along with Hastings, Romney, Hythe and Sandwich, Rye and Winchelsea, the town was one of the Cinque Ports that provided England’s first long serving Royal navy.

-The famous white cliffs that are the symbol of home to the Englishman abroad overlook the town.
-The Strait of Dover is the shortest distance between England and mainland Europe and this has, historically and strategically, been of significant importance to Britain up to the end of World War II (1939-1945).
-Since then, for the same reason, Dover’s harbour has become one of the busiest passenger ports in the world.
+The famous white cliffs that were the symbol of home to the Englishman abroad overlook the town.
+The Strait of Dover is the shortest distance between England and mainland Europe and this has, historically and strategically, been of significant importance to Britain up to the end of the end of World War II (1939-1945).
+Since then, for the same reason, Dover’s port became one of the busiest passenger ports in the world.
+Now it is heavily clogged with polluting lorries.

-Although the town was heavily bombarded during World War II it still retains a number of significant historical buildings and remains.
-It also has a wealth of historic documentation from which the stories, published on this website, comes from.
+Dover was heavily bombarded during World War II but did retain many significant historical buildings, ancient archaeological remains and areas of outstanding natural beauty.
+These however have either been destroyed and are under threat carried out in an Orwellian interpretation of progress.
+Luckily, there are depositories of historic documentation from the propitious days gone by and from which the stories, published on this website, come from.
 Please browse the index of Topics on the right for a wide variety of articles from the rich tapestry of Dover’s past.

 Click on Topics/ Select category, on the right, or by typing in a specific topic in the Search box, also on the right.